sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 ### Activation Patching
 <object data="{{ 'assets/img/2025-04-28-vlm-understanding/activation.svg' | relative_url }}" type="image/svg+xml" width="100%" class="l-body rounded z-depth-1 center"></object>
 <div class="l-gutter caption" markdown="1">
 Activation patching experiments comparing model behavior under clean, corrupted, noising, and denoising conditions.
+We can see that noising and denoising influence the logits' A and B values.
 </div>

-Activation patching is a powerful interpretability technique for neural networks.
-It enables researchers to systematically analyze how different components of a model contribute to its behavior by modifying specific internal activations while keeping others constant.
-This approach, grounded in the principle of control variates, provides causal insights by attributing changes in outputs to specific components.
-Its utility lies in identifying the roles of individual layers, attention mechanisms, and activation pathways in producing the model's predictions, which is especially valuable for understanding the inner workings of complex vision-language models (VLMs) and transformers.
+Activation patching <d-cite key="NEURIPS2020_92650b2e, NEURIPS2022_6f1d43d5"></d-cite> (also known as Casual Tracing, Interchange Intervention, Causal Mediation Analysis) is a powerful interpretability technique for neural networks.
+It enables researchers to systematically analyze **how different components of a model contribute to its behavior** by modifying specific internal activations while keeping others constant.
+This approach, grounded in the principle of control variates, provides causal insights into model behavior, helping researchers identify critical components and potential interventions for improving model performance and reliability..

 #### Methods